 We support children during unstructured parts of the day

 Lunch and playtimes are staffed to ensure safe adult and child ratios.
 There is a range of equipment available and different activities are led by staff.
-Specific intervention for children with additional needs includes having a sports coach on two lunchtimes to offer a games club.
 The lunchtime staff have also been trained through the ' Happier Lunchtimes' initiative.
-There is a quiet playground with an activity zone every lunchtime as well as a MUGA and Trim Trail.
+There is a quiet playground with an activities planned every lunchtime as well as a MUGA and Trim Trail.